Tripplenut/Learning-Cpp/Chapter6/README.md

 ## Section 7 (Pointers to Functions)

 This section is about using pointers to call functions.
 I assume its for saving memory or something like that idk but one this I do know is that I am not explaining on the bull shit I just read.
 Sorry to future me for this but there is no way in hell I was ever going to use this in the next 2 years of my life so it would only be a waste of resources to type out the spagetti code I am currently looking at.
 Aside from that the chapter is over, now its project time :)

+## Calculator

+This is the worlds most ineffficient calculator.
+I could have condenced the code but I got way to lazy to do all that for a project no one but myself will ever look at.
+Matter of fact figure out how I could condense it into one function and still use the switch statement.
+It's not too hard to figure out.